nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

 ### Why should I do it?
   * It lessens one encounter in Mushroom Rock Road in order for Yuna to level up to Sphere Level 11.
 Typically in a Blitzball Win scenario Yuna will Level after 3-4 Encounters.
-  * Yuna has a 12% chance to go first before Tidus so it's technically free AP for her.
+  * Yuna has a 12% chance to go first before Tidus and is faster than Wakka so it's free AP for her.

 ### How do I do it?
   * Switch Kimahri with Wakka on or after the Ragora Fight.